-Choosing the Right Type of Savings Account for You
+What Type of Savings Account is Best for You

 After months of dealing with remodeling filthy and impossible to clean wood floors, I want rugs.
 Not just any type of rug, the kind your feet sink into.
 The kind made to last between moves and that won’t be ripped apart by an overeager vacuum.
 But, the price for such a rug isn’t cheap.